smithna/employee-demo/README.md

 Note: The command is `docker compose up` in this context, not `docker-compose up` as when you run on your local Docker environment.

-You will see a cluster named employee-demo in the AWS web console under ECS.
+If you open the AWS web console and search for the ECS service, you will find a cluster running called `employee-demo`.

 To find the URL where the web UI is running,
 1. Open EC2 in the AWS console